al-ce/karaml/README.md

 If there are malformed maps in your config, by default karaml prints you an error message and quits.
 By adding the `-d` flag, you can see the full stack trace of the error.
 If you're making a map that should work, either because it's a feature you think should be implemented or because you found a bug, please add the stack trace in an issue!

 ## 🌱 TODO

 - Protect against double maps in the same layer (accidental overwrites)
-- More condition types (`foremost_application_if`, `device_if`, etc.)
+- More condition types (`device_if`, etc.)
 - `from.simultaneous_options`
 - `to_delayed_action`
 - `halt` option for `to_if_held_down` and `to_if_alone`
 - More helpful configuration error messages
+- psuedo-function for typing out strings e.g. `string(git)`

 ## 🔭 Alternatives

 - @mxstbr's [Karabiner configuration generator](https://github.com/mxstbr/karabiner) written in TypeScript
 - [Goku](https://github.com/yqrashawn/GokuRakuJoudo)